Skip site navigation (1)Skip section navigation (2)

 mode, rpmbuild is told to generate a working tree directly in

 the target directory.
-This is now the default.
+This is the default (since quilt version

 snapshot [-d]